Main menu

 MEP also advises the Society of Hispanic Professional Engineers (SHPE) and the National Society of Black Engineers (NSBE)

-FAQ #1: How do I know if I'm part of MEP?
+FAQ #1: Who is a part of MEP?

 Answer: No, MEP does not host required meetings.
 All of our services are optional.